regev123/Shortify/SCALABILITY_PLAN.md

 - Creates partition only if it doesn't exist
 - No errors or duplicates: Safe to run even if partition was created on startup

+**Optimized Cleanup Service:**
+- `UrlCleanupService` runs daily at 2 AM to clean up unused or expired URLs
+- **Partition Pruning Optimization**:
+  - Only checks partitions older than retention period (6 months by default) for unused URLs
+  - Uses `created_date < partitionCutoffDate` condition to enable PostgreSQL partition pruning
+  - Dramatically reduces the number of partitions scanned during cleanup
+  - For expired URLs, checks all partitions (but PostgreSQL still optimizes with partition pruning)
+- Deletes URLs that:
+  1. Haven't been accessed in the retention period (6 months) AND are in old partitions
+  2. Have expired (expiresAt < now) - checks all partitions
+- Batch processing: Deletes in batches of 1000 URLs per transaction
+- Event-driven: Publishes deletion events to Kafka for stats service cleanup

 **Manual Management:**
 - REST endpoints available for partition management:
   - `POST /api/v1/create/admin/partitions/create-next` - Create next month's partition